 And the answer is, yes, He is.
 Nothing surprises God.
-In His providence, He works together all things for good.
+In His providence, He works together all things for the good of His people.
 How are we to respond?
 By affirming His control.
 And by affirming our trust in Him--even when we don't understand.